 At this point, your novel has been written and revised and you know exactly what it is about.
 Now you can craft a title that will launch your book to bestseller status.

-If you want a book cover that is truly eye-catching and speaks to your target audience, I recommend hiring a book cover designer to ensure your novel is successful.
+After you put the finishing touches on your book, I recommend hiring a book cover designer to ensure your novel is successful.
 Your designer will work back and forth with you to understand what you are hoping for, but also provide insight on what will be best from a marketing standpoint.

 Book formatting is a step that is often overlooked when learning how to write a novel – but it shouldn’t be ignored!
 The formatting of a book and greatly impact the reader experience, and you wouldn’t want to choose a font that hurts your readers’ eyes or have words in two different sizes on your page.